qaisjp/growbot-api/README.md

 }
 ```

+Responses:

+- 400 Bad Request: if input does not match above schema
+- 404 Not Found: if the robot is not connected
+- 200 OK: if the request was sent to the robot (receival is not guaranteed)

 #### GET `/stream/<uuid>` (websocket)

 This endpoint is for robots to receive live updates to the API.
 The website will use a separate websocket endpoint that is not limited to one robot.